-In the matter of Section 2.2.2 to the Periodic Report - Telephony, on April 21, 2005, the Company received a letter from the Director General of the Ministry of Communications, stating that after examining the various considerations and data submitted to the Ministry, the Minister is considering refusing to give her approval (contrary to the approval in principle given to the Company by the former Minister) to cease the provision of the Bezeqcard service.
+In the matter of Section 2.2.2 of the Periodic Report - Telephony, on April 21, 2005, the Company received a letter from the Director General of the Ministry of Communications, stating that after examining the various considerations and data submitted to the Ministry, the Minister is considering refusing to give her approval (contrary to the approval in principle given to the Company by the former Minister) to cease the provisions of the Bezeqcard service.
 The Company has objected to the change in the Ministry of Communications' position, having already prepared to terminate the service, based on the approval in principle which had been given to it previously.
-However, in light of the Ministry of Communications request not to terminate the service has not been terminated.
+However, in light of the Ministry of Communications request not to terminate the service until the final decision of the Minister of Communications is obtained, the service has not been terminated.
 On June 7, 2005, the Minister passed a decision to the effect that the Company would not be given consent to stop providing the "Bezeqcard" service.
 As at the date of publication of this Report, the Company is acting to reactivate the service, in an orderly and proper manner.

-On July 10, 2005, the Ministry of Communications issued a paper on telephone number information services, in an era of multiple communications providers, for public comment.
-The Ministry gave notice that it intends to examine the need to amend the current arrangement for provision of information services, and that it would consider, inter alia, obliging each cellular operator to provide an information service to its subscribers, at no cost, for all cellular subscribers in Israel, as a substitute for the current arrangement.
+On July 10, 2005, the Ministry of Communications issued a paper on telephone number information services in the era of multiple communications providers for public comment.
+The Ministry gave notice that it intends to examine the need to amend the current arrangement for provision of information services and that it would consider, inter alia, obliging each cellular operator to provide an information service to its subscribers, at no cost, for all cellular subscribers in Israel, as a substitute for the current arrangement.
 The position of the public has been requested, inter alia, with respect to activation of a uniform information call center for all telephone numbers in Israel, or a separate call center for each operator, or for each level of communications (fixed-line, mobile), and activation of the center by communications operators only or by other operators.
-In a letter of response dated August 9, 2005, the Company submitted its comments on this matter, to the effect that, inter alia, these are auxiliary services to the basic service, and in an area in which the services provided are at a high level, and which already embodies the advantages of competition, regulatory intervention is likely to be harmful.
+The date for submission of positions has been set down for August 10, 2005.
+The Company is formulating its response to this matter.

-In the matter of Section 2.2.3 to the Periodic Report - Internet access services, as at September 30, 2005, the Company's ADSL subscribers number approximately 771,000 (compared with about 650,000 subscribers at the end of 2004).
+In the matter of Section 2.2.3 of the Periodic Report - Internet access services, as at June 30, 2005, the Company's ADSL subscribers number approximately 740,000 (compared with about 650,000 subscribers at the end of 2004).